Allen Family Philanthropies (formerly Paul G. Allen Family Foundation)

 Priority Areas

 Arts & Culture: Fosters creativity and supports innovative, diverse artistic forms with emphasis on contemporary, experimental ideas addressing social, political, and cultural issues.
-Focus on energizing downtown Seattle's cultural vitality and increasing youth access to arts.
+Focus on energising downtown Seattle's cultural vitality and increasing youth access to arts.

 Youth as Changemakers: Supports young people ages 13-18 as agents of community transformation through leadership development, civic engagement, and network building around areas of interest.